gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 support both `world` and `__world__` up to a point, and then switch over to `__world__`.

-## Name conflicts and scoping rules for explicit and implicit frames
+### 3 Name conflicts and scoping rules for explicit and implicit frames

 As frames are referenced in several attributes by name, it is necessary to avoid naming conflicts between frames defined in `//world/frame`, `//world/model`, `//model/frame`, `//model/link`, and `//model/joint`.
 This motivates the scoping and naming rules proposed in the following sections.

-### Scoping rules for referencing frames by name
+#### 3.1 Scoping rules for referencing frames by name

-To ensure that multiple copies of the same model can co-exist as siblings in a world, separate scopes are defined for referencing frames by name:
+To ensure that multiple copies of the same model can co-exist as siblings in a world, separate scopes must be defined for referencing frames by name:

 * Model scope: each model has its own scope in which explicit `//model/frame` and implicit `//model/link` and `//model/joint` frames can be referenced.